Coats Paisley

-Coats Paisley is a reception hall stands at the west end of the High Street in Paisley, Scotland.
+Coats Paisley is a reception hall which stands at the west end of the High Street in Paisley, Scotland.

 The building was the home of Thomas Coats Memorial Baptist Church, colloquially known as the Baptist Cathedral of Europe, until 2018.
 It has been a dominant feature of the Paisley skyline for over 100 years with its striking crown steeple rising to 60 m above the ground.
 The church is a category A listed building.

 Thomas Coats

 Thomas Coats (1809-1883) co-founder of the world-famous J.&P Coats company was a philanthropist and devout member of the Baptist Church.
 He was committed to the well-being of his town, involved in the restoration of Paisley Abbey, and in funding projects such as the construction of the Coats Observatory and Paisley Fountain Gardens.
 After his death in 1883 his close family funded the construction of a Baptist church in his memory.